Road trips and revolutions: How the interstate highways transformed America

 According to the Federal Highway Administration, many roads in the 19th and early 20th centuries were unpaved and often became muddy in the rain.
 Improvements — or the lack thereof — were left at the discretion of state and local officials.

 "There was no national system," said Bruce Seely, retired historian of technology, science and engineering at Michigan Technological University.
-The closest national system at the time were post roads used for delivering mail.
+The closest national system at the time was the system of post roads used for delivering mail.

 Then in 1916, Congress passed what is considered the foundation for a national system.
 Called the Federal Aid Road Act, it created a partnership between federal and state governments to improve the conditions of post roads in rural areas.